 Step 4 – Obtaining your PO Box in your new city

-Go to the Post Office location where you currently live with your Form 1093 filled out and your two acceptable forms of ID.
+Either apply online or go to the Post Office location where you currently live with your Form 1093 filled out and your two acceptable forms of ID.

 The Postal Service™ will verify your information within three days.
 You will be called by a post office employee letting you know that your information has been verified and that you may continue the application process.
 They will give you your PO Box number at this time.